 MOTORCYCLE BOOTS ARE DIFFERENT FROM OTHER BOOTS

-I learned to love motorcycle boots one Friday evening in July some years back, cruising down Victoria embankment in London in glorious sunshine.
-This perfect Friday evening could only be topped by the first cool beer at the end of the working week, the thought of which must have been on my mind – all that came to an abrupt end when I was taken out by a small, white van.
-I will spare you the details, but I learned three things that day:
+I learned to love motorcycle boots a few years back one summer evening.
+Glorious sunshine, a perfect Friday evening that could only be topped by the first sip of cold beer.
+All that anticipation came to an abrupt end when I and the 1/4-ton of metal under me (the motorcycle!) were taken out by a small, white van on the London Embankment.
+I learned three things that day:

 According to NHS statistics, 19% of hospital admissions for motorcycle-related injuries involve the lower leg.
-In other words, feet are vulnerable.
+In other words, my experience was exactly what the doctor would expect.

-- Comfort and control: the trade-offs that you might want to make to get the balance right for you between greater protection and greater movement.
+- Comfort and control: There are comfort features, such as breathability and waterproofing, and there is ‘bike control’, the dexterity you have to control the bike.
+You need to make decisions to get the right balance for you between greater protection and greater movement.

 PROTECTION: THE GENIUS THAT MAKES MOTORCYCLE BOOTS SUPER SPECIAL